-The State Load Despatch Centre (SLDC) was established under the Electricity Act- 2003 in Himachal Pradesh in year 2002 and statutory functions of SLDC were undertaken by an entity under the control of Directorate of Energy, Govt. of HP since 2010.
-Govt. of Himachal Pradesh declared the HPSLDC as an Independent Authority on 14.11.2018 created under the State Act by GoHP is the First and Unique of its kind in the Country.
+The Himachal Pradesh State Load Despatch Centre (HPSLDC) came into existence in the year 2002 and was being operated/controlled directly by Himachal Pradesh State Electricity Board Ltd. (HPSEBL) till 2010.
+The statutory functions of SLDC were undertaken by an HPSEBL under the control of Directorate of Energy, Govt. of HP since 2010 to give an effect to the provisions of Electricity Act 2003.
+Further, Govt. of Himachal Pradesh declared the HPSLDC as an Independent Authority on 14.08.2018 vide order no. MPP-F (10)-21/2018 dated 14.08.2018. which is the First and Unique of its kind in Country.
+HPSLDC is the apex body to ensure integrated operation of the power system in the HP State.